 Consideration for remote workers.

 From full-time employment to part-time freelance gigs, keep these things in mind during your job search.

 Set your work mentality.

 While remote jobs usually allow a flexible work schedule, it can be easy to fall into bad habits for working outside traditional 9am–5pm hours.
 And if your employer is in another time zone, your job might just require that.
 That’s why it’s important to make a work schedule and stick to it.
-It’s key for work-life balance but also a crucial line to draw with bosses and co-workers.
-Ensure people know when you are on and when you are off so you can keep fixed hours.
+It’s key for work/life balance, but also a crucial line to draw with bosses and coworkers.
+Ensure people know when you are on and when you are off, so you can keep set hours.